AnnahGerletti/codecept/README.md

 https://codecept.io/helpers/Nightmare/

-- Test writen for Devs from project Job Stories
+- Tests writen for Develepers from the Job Stories
-- Normal traffic light testing
+- Normal traffic light testing - with green (pass) and red (fail)
-- THe idea is these test would be wrtien by a BA which would define the app, they would be given to the Devs would would build it to pass the tests.
+- The idea is a Business Analyst would write the codecept ATDD test, which would define the app.
+The serise of tests would be given to the Devlopers who would build the App to pass the tests.

 # Key things to rememeber

-1. KEY: Don't get *codecept.io* mixed up with *codeception* different.
+1. KEY: Don't get *codecept.io* mixed up with *codeception* DIFFERENT.
 - codeceptjs = codecept.io

 2. Helpful github repo